Actindo-AG/Documentation/DatabaseAndReporting/Integration/02_ManageQueryCategories.md

     ![Submitting data](../../Assets/Screenshots/DatabaseAndReporting/Settings/QueryCategories/SubmittingData.png "[Submitting data]")

-    The changes have been saved to the query categories tree.
-The modified query categories tree is then displayed in the *Queries* view.
+    The changes have been saved to the query categories tree, which is displayed in the *Queries* view.

     > [Info] It may be necessary to press the **F5** key to initialize the *Core1 Platform* for the changes to be displayed in the *Queries* view.